Wandmalfarbe/Edimax-Smart-Plug-Java/README.md

     - [ ] send messages
     - [ ] receive messages
     - [ ] plug discovery (is this possible with cloud communication?)

+### Known Bugs

+1. [History] The history values are accumulated values per hour (only when requesting the history for a day).
+2. [Command Line] Not all methods from `SmartPlug` can be accessed via the command line.
+3. [Command Line] There is no command line help text.